 - Export favorites to Internet Explorer

-- Backup and Restore the Edge database (can also be used to copy to another PC)
+- Backup and Restore the Edge database

 - Create Internet shortcuts on the desktop